Blosc/c-blosc/README.rst

 Compiling the Blosc library with CMake
 ======================================

 Blosc can also be built, tested and installed using CMake_.
+Although this procedure is a bit more invloved than the one described above, it is the most general because it allows to integrate compressors either from libraries or from internal sources.
+Hence, serious library developers should use this way.

 The following procedure describes the "out of source" build.

 Create the build directory and move into it: